Translation agency for

 The General Data Protection Regulation (GDPR) decreed by the European Union in 2016 came into force on 25th of May 2018, bringing with it pan-European standardisation of data protection law.
 Failure to comply with this standard could be met with administrative fines of up to EUR 20 million pursuant to Art.
 83 (5) GDPR.
 Despite the prospect of such a financial penalty, to date only 19%* of German businesses have implemented the new statutory requirements.
 This underscores significant uncertainty and confusion surrounding the topic of GDPR.
-Experts subsequently anticipate a renewed (and more intense) wave of written warnings to be issued in the coming weeks.

 In addition to the broad spectrum of challenges posed by the task of handling personal data, it is essential that the statutory requirements also be observed when operating multilingual websites.
 Such a task necessitates the full-scale publication of a company's data protection declaration in multiple languages for its international clients.